“He who calls you is faithful; he will do it..” –1 Thessalonians 5:24

 This powerful verse causes me to trust in the Lord through this marvelous process called pursuing His will.
 He both calls us and carries out His will in us.
 Our part is to answer, to make ourselves available for His service and to look to Jesus who is proof of His faithfulness!

 1. What does it mean to be called by God?

-2. Do you see coaching as a job or a calling?
+2. Do you see coaching or an athlete as job or a calling?
+Explain.

 3. How do you know that you really heard God’s call?

 Gracious God, please give me ears to hear Your voice calling me to Yourself, and the confidence to respond for the sake of Your glory.
 Amen.